Elk City, Oklahoma: Economy

-Today, Elk City is the principal center of trade for Western Oklahoma and part of the Texas Panhandle, with a 60 mi trade radius that serves more than 50,000 people.
+Elk City is the principal center of trade for Western Oklahoma and part of the Texas Panhandle, with a 60 mi trade radius that serves more than 50,000 people.
 Petroleum, agriculture, wind energy, transportation, tourism, manufacturing, and healthcare all contribute to Elk City's economy.

 Since the 2000 census, Elk City has had a nearly 3% growth in jobs.
 Over the next decade, the number of jobs available in Elk City is expected to skyrocket by about 42%.

 Since Elk City lies in a rich oil and natural-gas area on the shelf of Oklahoma's Anadarko Basin, the petroleum industry is the heart of the city's economy.
 Because of this, the city is the self-proclaimed "Natural Gas Capital of the World", complete with Parker Drilling Rig #114, located downtown.
 The rig dominates the Elk City skyline, and at 180 ft in height, is the world's tallest, non-operating oil rig.
 Elk City has enjoyed significant growth due to the opening and location of oil field services and drilling companies in the city.
+The petroleum geologist Gustavus "Gus" E. Archie, known for Archie's law, played an important role in establishing the Elk City oil and natural gas field.

 Agriculture doesn't play as prominent of a role as it did in the 20th century, with the only remaining viable agricultural market being the livestock auction.
 Nevertheless, Elk City still serves as a vital retail center for farmers and ranchers in the area.

 In early 2009, Acciona Energy commissioned the first local wind farm, the Red Hills Wind Farm, located approximately 8 mi north of Elk City.
 The Red Hills Wind Farm includes 82 wind turbine generators that produce 123 MW of clean energy, enough to power more than 40,000 homes.